RatBodyFormer: Rat Body Surface from Keypoints: Abstract

 \section{Abstract}

-Rat behavior modeling goes to the heart of many scientific studies, yet the textureless body surface evades automatic analysis as it literally has no keypoints that detectors can find.
-The movement of the body surface, however, is a rich source of information for deciphering the rat behavior.
-We introduce two key contributions to automatically recover densely 3D sampled rat body surface points, passively.
+Analyzing rat behavior lies at the heart of many scientific studies.
+Past methods for automated rodent modeling have focused on 3D pose estimation from keypoints, \eg, face and appendages.
+The pose, however, does not capture the rich body surface movement encoding the subtle rat behaviors like curling and stretching.
+The body surface lacks features that can be visually defined, evading these established keypoint-based methods.
+In this paper, we introduce the first method for reconstructing the rat body surface as a dense set of points by learning to predict it from the sparse keypoints that can be detected with past methods.
+Our method consists of two key contributions.
 The first is RatDome, a novel multi-camera system for rat behavior capture, and a large-scale dataset captured with it that consists of pairs of 3D keypoints and 3D body surface points.
 The second is RatBodyFormer, a novel network to transform detected keypoints to 3D body surface points.
 RatBodyFormer is agnostic to the exact locations of the 3D body surface points in the training data and is trained with masked-learning.
 We experimentally validate our framework with a number of real-world experiments.
-Our results collectively serve as a novel foundation for automated rat behavior analysis and will likely have far-reaching implications for biomedical and neuroscientific research.
+Our results collectively serve as a novel foundation for automated rat behavior analysis.